PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 out the API base URL.

 The ``r*`` (and ``j*`` methods as of version 5), i.e.
-:attr:`pagerduty.APISession.rget`, can also accept a dictionary object representing an API resource or a resource reference in place of a URL, in which case the URL at its ``self`` key will be used as the request target.
+:attr:`pagerduty.RestApiV2Client.rget`, can also accept a dictionary object representing an API resource or a resource reference in place of a URL, in which case the URL at its ``self`` key will be used as the request target.